 If you’d like some evidence of this, take a look at another study recently provided by the Journal of Sports Medicine and Physical Fitness, in which researchers asked the subjects to exercise, estimate their calorie expenditure, and then took them to a buffet afterwards.
 Subjects were asked to consume the amount of food that they believed they burned in calories.
-(Sidenote: Where can I sign up for one of these?)
+(Sidenote: Where can I sign up for one of these tests?
+Sounds yummy!)

 The subjects ended up eating 2-3 times the amount of calories that they burned.

-So why do cycling advocates PUSH THE INACTIVITY ANGLE so hard ?
-Because it’s all about the goal of getting more people into cycling, hence that means we need more cycling infrastructure.
+So why do cycling advocates push the “cars make you obese” angle so hard ?
+Well, it’s all about getting more people into cycling, but they know that will never happen while people feel unsafe.
+Hence that means more cycling infrastructure.
 If cyclists were truly serious about fighting obesity, all day long they’d be pumping out literature about changing our diet for the better because, at best, inactivity represents maybe 10% of the causes for obesity while poor diet represents 90%.

-The reality is we never ever hear cycling advocates talk about diet – even though eating too many obesogenic foods is the root cause of obesity.
+The reality is we never hear cycling advocates talk about diet – even though eating too many calories is the root cause of obesity.
 Why?
-Focusing on diet doesn’t pay any dividend regarding the cycling lobby’s agenda.
+Well, focusing on diet doesn’t pay any dividend regarding the cycling lobby’s agenda.
 Cycling infrastructure is what’s on their agenda, hence they focus exclusively on cycling as “the answer to obesity” because their goal is to influence budgetary decisions regarding new cycling infrastructure.

-Of course, being cycling advocates, they’re in complete denial about that.
+Of course, being cycling advocates, they’re in denial about that.
+Just like recreational outrage.

-The Conclusion:- Don't waste your time arguing with cycling advocates online.
-They're fuckwits.
+The Conclusion:- Don't waste your time arguing with cycling advocates.

-If you’re talking to a cycling advocate who falls into Group (2), you’re not talking to a sane person, you’re talking a religious zealot.
-Like all religious zealots, their goal is to convert you to their belief system.
+If you’re talking to someone who belongs to “The Church Of Cycling Utopia”, you’re not talking to a sane person.
+It’s really easy to identify them on social media by the way.
+If they have a photo of a bicycle in their profile photo?
+You’re talking to one.
+Like all religious zealots, their goal is to convert you.
 In this case, their belief system revolves around cycling being the solution to all of life’s ills.
-By definition that means they’ve got shit for brains.
+By definition that means they have poop for brains.

-But then you get guys like Mike Watkins for example.
-Mike falls into Group (1).
-He’s one of London’s most high profile cycling advocates.
+But then you get cycling advocates who live to be trolls – guys like Mike Watkins for example.
+Mike Watkins is one of London’s most high profile cycling advocates.
 This is a guy who spends at least 10 hours a day arguing with motorists on Twitter.
 Take a moment to consider what he’s admitting here in this tweet from 2018.

-If you’re a motorist and you like using social media, sooner or later you’re going to come across one of these nutjobs and the mistake you’ll make is the assumption you’re talking to someone who wants to debate cycling topics in good faith.
+If you’re a motorist and you like using social media, sooner or later you’re going to come across one of these cycling trolls, and you’ll make the mistake of thinking you’re talking to someone who wants to debate cycling in good faith.
 But that’s not who you’ll be dealing with.
 You’ll be dealing with someone who gets a kick out of wasting your time and/or someone who gets a kick out of being a condescending sanctimonious prick.

-Once you block them the problem solved – well almost.
-With some cycling advocates, even AFTER you block them they’re so obsessed they use Google Chrome in incognito mode so they can still follow you.
+Once you block them the problem is solved – well almost.
+With some cycling advocates, they’re so obsessed, even AFTER you block them they use web browsers in incognito mode so they can still follow you.
 Then they write posts for the benefit of their fellow cycling zealots so that they can talk about “their common enemy.”
 For example, this guy.